tj/bm/Readme.md

 			Options for -g
 			-G "filename"	If g==1 then generate then use this filename to generate page -O		Open the file when generated

+	-P 'object'	Generate all Non existant picture (check done for all URL in bm), if none argument.
+			If an argument is given (use the same argument as for -s) only the results will have a picture.
+			Options for -P
+			-F		Force the picture to be taken again (even if already exists).

 	-L		List all tags